Push–pull output: Transformer-output transistor power amplifiers

-It is now very rare to use output transformers with transistor amplifiers, although such amplifiers offer the best opportunity for matching the output devices (with only PNP or only NPN devices required).
+The GE 1964 Transistor manual shows a 12 Volt audio amplifier, using a pair of (PNP) 2N1415 output transistors.
+The input and the output are both transformer coupled, 500 mW of audio output is claimed.

+This topology is used in RF amplifiers, where the required transformers are small.
+A March 1999 QST article notes that even harmonics are largely cancelled, but that odd harmonics must be filtered out.

 Totem pole push–pull output stages

-Two matched transistors of the same polarity can be arranged to supply opposite halves of each cycle without the need for an output transformer, although in doing so the driver circuit often is asymmetric and one transistor will be used in a common-emitter configuration while the other is used as an emitter follower.
-This arrangement is less used today than during the 1970s; it can be implemented with few transistors (not so important today) but is relatively difficult to balance and to keep a low distortion.
+Two matched transistors of the same polarity can be arranged to supply opposite halves of each cycle without the need for an output transformer..
+Patent US3417339A describes an audio amplifier with totem-pole NPN transistors.
+The circuit is described as allowing for the use of lower-cost semiconductors.

 Symmetrical push–pull

 Each half of the output pair "mirror" the other, in that an NPN (or N-Channel FET) device in one half will be matched by a PNP (or P-Channel FET) in the other.
 This type of arrangement tends to give lower distortion than quasi-symmetric stages because even harmonics are cancelled more effectively with greater symmetry.

+The Hafler DH-220 is a full-symmetrical push-pull audio amplifier outputing 260W into a 4 ohm load.
+Circuit analysis in an Audio Xpress article.

 Quasi-symmetrical push–pull

-In the past when good quality PNP complements for high power NPN silicon transistors were limited, a workaround was to use identical NPN output devices, but fed from complementary PNP and NPN driver circuits in such a way that the combination was close to being symmetrical (but never as good as having symmetry throughout).
-Distortion due to mismatched gain on each half of the cycle could be a significant problem.
+In the past, when good-quality PNP complements for high-power NPN silicon transistors were limited, many designs used identical NPN output devices, but fed them from complementary PNP and NPN driver circuits (typically one Darlington pair and one Sziklai pair).
+The combination can behave close to symmetrical, though never as good as a circuit having full symmetry (two Darlington pairs or two Sziklai pairs).
+Mismatched gain on the halves of each cycle could increase distortion.

 Super-symmetric output stages

-Employing some duplication in the whole driver circuit, to allow symmetrical drive circuits can improve matching further, although driver asymmetry is a small fraction of the distortion generating process.
+Employing some duplication in the whole driver circuit, to allow symmetrical drive circuits, can improve matching further, although driver asymmetry is a small fraction of the distortion generating process.
 Using a bridge-tied load arrangement allows a much greater degree of matching between positive and negative halves, compensating for the inevitable small differences between NPN and PNP devices.